How to Organize Your Aquarium Equipment by Jose Serrano, MarineDepot.com Reef Squad

 You should only keep stuff inside your stand that you use regularly.
 Too often aquarium cabinets become cluttered with trace elements, feeding tools, measuring cups and spare parts.
 All this disorder takes up space that could be used for that sump setup you've been dreaming about.
 Besides, rummaging through a hodgepodge of items makes it difficult to work and find what you need.

 Keep only the additives and supplements you dose daily in your cabinet.
-Store test kits and bottles you use irregularly elsewhere to free up space.
+Store probe holder and bottles you use irregularly elsewhere to free up space.
 Having elbow room to pull a particular plug without having to remove or rearrange the contents of your cabinet is a huge plus.
 You're less likely to spill stuff and won't feel overwhelmed by all of this aquarium paraphernalia in your face.

 Aquarium Stand DIY